When Should We (Not) Interpret Linear IV Estimands as LATE?: Framework

 \begin{lemma} \begin{enumerate} \item[\phantom{}] \item[\textbf{(i)}] Under Assumptions \ref{ass:iv} and \ref{ass:um}, $\tau(x) = \beta(x)$ and $\pi(x) = \omega(x)$. \item[\textbf{(ii)}] Under Assumptions \ref{ass:iv} and \ref{ass:cm}, $\tau(x) = \beta(x)$ and $\pi(x) = \left\lvert \omega(x) \right\rvert = c(x) \cdot \omega(x)$. \end{enumerate} \end{lemma}

 Lemma \ref{lem:identify} consists of well-known results and straightforward extensions of these results, and as such it is stated without proof \citep[cf.][]{AIR1996,AP2009}.
-The conditional Wald estimand identifies the conditional LATE parameter under both strong and weak monotonicity.
-Under Assumption \ref{ass:um}, the conditional proportion of compliers is identified as the conditional first-stage slope coefficient, $\omega(x)$.
-Under Assumption \ref{ass:cm}, the conditional proportion of compliers or defiers is identified as the absolute value of this coefficient; the coefficient is negative if and only if there are defiers but no compliers at a given value of covariates.
-Finally, it will be useful for what follows that $\left[ \pi(x) \right] ^2 = \left[ \omega(x) \right] ^2$ under either strong or weak monotonicity.
-(To be precise, Assumption \ref{ass:um} implies Assumption \ref{ass:cm}, and consequently every statement that is true under Assumption \ref{ass:cm} is also true under Assumption \ref{ass:um} as a special case.
-I will follow this logic in the statement of the theoretical results below.)
+Note that strong monotonicity implies weak monotonicity, which means that every statement that is true under weak monotonicity is also true under strong monotonicity as a special case.
+I will follow this logic in the statement of the theoretical results below.